samanthaming/web-basics-challenge/README.md

-# Algorithm Challenge
+# Web Basics Challenge

-Welcome to my series on algorithm challenges.
+Welcome!
+In this repo, you will find the **solutions** to my web basics challenges.

+Web Basics is a series on essential programming topics every web developer should absolutely know!
+The challenge is part of my Web Basics Series that I started on [my Instagram](https://www.instagram.com/SamanthaMing/).

+Every lesson, I'll introduce a few important web development methods and provide examples on how to use them.
+At the end, you'll learned how to apply this knowledge in solving a web basics challenge.
+Exciting, right! 😄

+## Algorithm Challenges

 Many companies will test you on your algorithm and data type knowledge.
 So if you’re going for an interview, make sure you practice!

-In this repo, you will find the **solutions** to my algorithm challenges

-## Web Basics

-This Algorithm Challenge is part of my Web Basics Series that I started on [my Instagram](https://www.instagram.com/SamanthaMing/).
-Web Basics is a series on essential programming topics every web developer should absolutely know!

 ## Code Challenge Websites